Cripple Creek Turquoise & Burtis Blue

-Legacy of Burtis Blue
+The Legacy of Burtis Blue Turquoise

-“The big reason for the success of Burtis Blue Turquoise is that it is 100 percent natural,” Clint points out.
-“We have laboratory reports to prove it and we guarantee it because we maintain complete control over our stones from mining to marketing.”
+“The big reason for the success of Burtis Blue Turquoise™ is that it is 100% natural,” said Clint Cross, manager of the Florence mine in Cripple Creek, Colorado.
+“We have laboratory reports to prove it, and we guarantee it because we maintain complete control over our stones from mining to marketing.”

-The Florence mine is one of Colorado’s five turquoise occurrences, all of which were [visited by Native Americans] who collected bits of turquoise.
+The Florence mine is one of Colorado’s five turquoise occurrences, all of which were visited by Native Americans who collected bits of turquoise.
 But unlike certain other Native American cultures in New Mexico and the Southwest, those in Colorado neither venerated turquoise nor mined it as a trading commodity.

 Colorado’s early prospectors had a similar lack of interest in turquoise.
 Most prospectors were unfamiliar with it and, if they found it at all, dismissed their discoveries as minor occurrences of oxidized copper minerals that did not justify mining.
 Those who did recognize turquoise probably lacked the gemological and marketing background necessary to realize its value.

 The Florence mine turquoise deposit came to the attention of miners following the great Cripple Creek gold strike of 1892.
-By 1900, Cripple Creek, 9,200 feet high on the western shoulder of Pikes Peak, was a bustling city where hundreds of mines collectively turned out 1 million troy ounces of gold per year.
+By 1900, Cripple Creek, 9,200 feet high on the western shoulder of Pikes Peak, was a bustling city where hundreds of mines collectively turned out one million troy ounces of gold per year.
 But the attention of the thousands of miners who milled about the booming district was focused only on gold, not turquoise.

 Gold prospectors dug thousands of prospect holes, including several on the site of today’s Florence mine.
 Although some collected bits of turquoise from the surface to sell as novelty items, none attempted to mine the deposit.

-The modern story of Burtis Blue Turquoise began in 1938 at the end of the Great Depression, when Wallace C. Burtis arrived with his family in Cripple Creek.
+The modern story of Burtis Blue Turquoise™ began in 1938 at the end of the Great Depression, when Wallace C. Burtis arrived with his family in Cripple Creek.
 Burtis worked as a musician and prospected for gold in his spare time.
 One site that interested him was the Emma Palmer, an inactive, 20-acre placer claim.
 Although the claim had produced little if any gold, Burtis became intrigued by a small exploration tunnel that yielded bits of turquoise.

 Burtis bought the Emma Palmer in 1939, renamed it the Florence Lode, and eventually patented the claim.
-Over the years, he mined small amounts of turquoise and taught himself gem-cutting, silversmithing, and jewelry making—interests and skills that he passed along to his son Wallace F. “Wally” Burtis.
+Over the years, he mined small amounts of turquoise and taught himself gem cutting, silversmithing, and jewelry making—interests and skills that he passed along to his son Wallace F. “Wally” Burtis.

 During the 1940s, Wally and his father worked the little tunnel together, manually drilling holes with hammers and hand steels, blasting with dynamite, and hand-tramming the broken rock to the portal in a tiny, half-ton ore car.
 But because unstable rock made the tunnel dangerous, the father-son turquoise-mining team abandoned it in 1950 and began mechanically excavating an open pit.

-into gems and jewelry for gifts or to add to the growing family collection.
-Wally’s careers as a machinist and later as a teacher left no time for serious mining and marketing, but he occasionally exhibited his turquoise at gem and mineral shows and sold some to Native American jewelry makers in Arizona and New Mexico.
+When Wallace passed away in 1982, Wally continued mining Cripple Creek turquoise, mainly to fashion into gems and jewelry for gifts or to add to the growing family collection.
+Wally’s careers as a machinist and later as a teacher left no time for serious mining and marketing, but he occasionally exhibited his Cripple Creek turquoise at gem and mineral shows and sold some to Native American jewelry makers in Arizona and New Mexico.

 Wally later marketed his stones under the name “Cripple Creek Natural Turquoise”.
 But after undergoing back surgery in 2010, the mining and marketing stopped.